-If users have Office 2010, the Azure Information Protection client (or the older application, RMS sharing application) is required to protect and consume protected documents and emails.
+If users have Office 2010, the Azure Information Protection client is required to protect and consume protected documents and emails.
 However, the Azure Information Protection client is also recommended for all computers and mobile devices that support this service.

 In addition to making it easier for users to protect documents and emails, the Azure Information Protection client lets users track the documents that they have protected.
 Tracked documents can also be revoked if the previously authorized users should no longer have access to them.

 For instructions to use this client for Windows computers, see the Azure Information Protection client user guide.

 Using information protection with Office 365, Office 2019, Office 2016, or Office 2013